fatjond0413/CYOA/dead.md

 ## You died from falling of the window
 ---

-You died after falling from the 5th floor.You got into a coma
+You died after falling from the 5th floor, you got into a coma.

 [Get to the coma](./readme.md)